middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 ## Reading the past and building on our knowledge of legal history

 Middle Temple Library tries to host annual internships where the Library can contribute towards the interest of future scholars and also benefit from their interest in our collections.
 The two items above feature in intern Jack Alphey's work with the Library.
-An index for <em>Notes of cases heard at the Old Bailey, 1765-1769</em> constructed by Jack Alphey can be found <a href="https://mid.ent.sirsidynix.net.uk/custom/web/content/2023%20MS%2047.pdf">.
+An index for <em>Notes of cases heard at the Old Bailey, 1765-1769</em> constructed by Jack Alphey can be found [here] (https://mid.ent.sirsidynix.net.uk/custom/web/content/2023%20MS%2047.pdf).

 <param ve-iframe
        src="https://mid.ent.sirsidynix.net.uk/custom/web/content/Jack%20Alphey%20blog%20post.pdf"